Photon pair generation via down-conversion in III-V semiconductor microrings: modal dispersion and quasi-phase matching: Theory

 {Second, we note} that the rate is inversely proportional to the radius of the ring $\mathcal{R}$, implying that lowering the radius of the ring might improve rates, although of course we can expect the intrinsic $Q$ to decrease as lower radii are considered due to increased scattering loss \cite{Thiel24}.

-Third, consider an $R^{SI}_{\lambda\lambda'}$ that does not vanish; this arises when the quasi-phase matching condition from Eq. \eqref{eq:QPMuse} is satisfied.
+Third, consider an $R^{SI}_{\lambda\lambda'}$ that does not vanish; this arises when the quasi-phase-matching condition from Eq. \eqref{eq:QPMuse} is satisfied.
 If the pump frequency were set to the ring resonance frequency $\omega_P$, and we wanted the signal and idler generated at the ring resonance frequencies $\omega_S$ and $\omega_I$ respectively, then from energy conservation we would require $\omega_P-\omega_S-\omega_I=0$.
-In general this cannot be satisfied together with the quasi-phase matching condition{, which is required to have $R^{SI}_{\lambda\lambda'}\neq0$}.
+In general this cannot be satisfied together with the quasi-phase-matching condition{, which is required to have $R^{SI}_{\lambda\lambda'}\neq0$}.
 So the signal and the idler will not be generated exactly at the ring resonance frequencies, which will weaken the generation rate.

 {More generally, if the pump frequency were detuned from the ring resonance $\omega_P$, set to a value $\omega_0 \neq \omega_P$ but still within the resonance centred at $\omega_P$, the pump intensity in the ring would be lower than if the excitation were at $\omega_P$, and this in itself would decrease the generation rate, as indicated by the nonzero value of $\delta\omega$ in the expression from Eq. \eqref{eq:Rate_Pairs_Total_ResonanceQuality_QuasiPhaseMatched} for $R^{SI}_{\lambda\lambda'}$.
 Then the condition for energy conservation, with the signal and idler generated at the ring resonance frequencies $\omega_S$ and $\omega_I$ respectively, would be $\Delta\omega \equiv \omega_0-\omega_S-\omega_I = 0$.
 This in general will not be satisfied, but the generation rate is largest when this is as small as possible, with the signal and idler light as close as possible to $\omega_S$ and $\omega_I$ respectively.
 This effect is captured by the $P_{\mathrm{vac}}$ term in $R^{SI}_{\lambda\lambda'}$ from Eq. {\eqref{eq:VacPower}}, which peaks as $\Delta\omega \rightarrow 0$.}